How to secure IoT devices in business

 Why is it critical to secure IoT devices?

 Securing IoT devices is a vital component of modern network security.
-Companies could rely on massive networks of distributed sensors or use a few smart cameras to assist their on-premises operations.
+Companies could rely on massively distributed sensor networks or use a few smart security cameras to assist their on-premises operations.
 In any case, IoT security matters.
 Even devices as innocent as simple light sensors can bring heightened security issues.
 IT teams must include these risks in cybersecurity protocols.

-Without proper IoT security practices, companies face new risks.
-For instance, hackers targeting smart devices could access resources far beyond their initial network entry point, potentially harvesting sensitive data or mounting debilitating attacks.
+Companies need proper IoT security practices to avoid potentially damaging new risks, expanding the attack surface through every connected device.
+For instance, attackers targeting smart devices might gain remote access to resources far beyond their initial network entry point, potentially harvesting sensitive data or mounting debilitating attacks.

 IoT risks are easy to overlook.
-Sometimes, security planners neglect to inventory every endpoint.
-Vendors may not be forthcoming with information about security features, vulnerabilities, or updates.
+Sometimes, security planners need to inventory every endpoint.
+Vendors may need to be more forthcoming about security features, vulnerabilities, or updates.
 And it’s easy to miss potential network connections from IoT devices to critical assets.

 What are the major IoT devices threats and risks?